Rock Band Reloaded

+Rock Band Reloaded was a 2010 rhythm game developed by EA Montreal and published by EA Mobile for the iOS.
+Part of the Rock Band series, it is third game in the series to be released for mobile devices, following Rock Band Mobile (2009) and Rock Band (2009).

-Rock Band Reloaded is a video game for iOS.
-It was first released in 2010 and is the successor to Rock Band on iOS.
-It comes with over 30 songs and a 20+ DLC list.
-It received mostly positive reviews.
-Gameplay is similar to other Rock Band series games, but controlled without instrument controllers, and instead with the iOS-device's multi-touch display, microphone and built-in accelerometer.
-The game features multiplayer support over Bluetooth and local wifi.
+Gameplay was similar to other Rock Band series games, but controlled without instrument controllers, and instead with the iOS-device's multi-touch display, microphone, and built-in accelerometer.
+The game featured multiplayer support over Bluetooth and local Wi-Fi.
+A total of thirty songs appeared in the game, and extra songs are available as purchasable downloadable content.
+The game was delisted on July 31, 2012 due to the licensing agreement between EA and Harmonix expired and wasn't renewed.

 Gameplay

 Rock Band Reloaded uses many gameplay features found in previous games.
 As before, the player has a choice between Guitar, Bass, Drums, and Vocals on four different difficulties (Easy, Normal, Hard and Expert).
 Main gameplay includes hitting scrolling notes as they come toward the player.
 In addition to the standard quickplay, the game has a tour mode as well, allowing the player to venture from city to city and perform concerts.
 However, unlike its predecessor, Rock Band Reloaded comes with a new vocal recognition mode, effectively duplicating the microphone found in console versions of the game.
 The game also features a multiplayer mode, and the ability to connect with Facebook to see your friends' scores and post achievements.